Scoppio del carro: History

 The event of the Scoppio del Carro has its origins in the First Crusade, when Europeans laid siege to the city of Jerusalem in a conflict to claim Palestine for Christianity.
 In 1097, Pazzino de' Pazzi, a Florentine from a prominent family, was by tradition the first man to scale the walls of Jerusalem.
 As a reward for this act of bravery, his commander gave him three flints from the Church of the Holy Sepulchre, which were then carried back to Tuscany.
 These are kept in the Church of Santi Apostoli.

 It became the practice for a "holy fire" to be struck from these flints at Eastertide, which was then carried throughout the city by groups of young men bearing torches.
 In time, this tradition evolved to something similar to what is seen today; a cart bearing a large candle was rolled through the city to the cathedral, from where the holy fire would be distributed.

 By the end of the 15th century, the Scoppio del Carro assumed its present form.

-The ultimate origins of the event may be quasi-pagan, since it involves a display of great noise and light to ensure a good harvest.
-Additionally, farmers from the Florentine countryside still observe the Scoppio del Carro with interest for this traditional reason.
+Since the event involves a display of great noise and light to ensure a good harvest, farmers from the Florentine countryside still observe the Scoppio del Carro with interest for this traditional reason.